bfenetworks/bfe/docs/en_us/example/redirect.md

 curl -H "host: example.org" "http://127.1:8080/test"
 ```

-The repsonse stuatus code should be 301, and the value of Location response Header should be "https://example.org/test".
+The response stuatus code should be 301, and the value of Location response Header should be "https://example.org/test".